Tanu-N-Prabhu/Python/Python Coding Interview Prep/Python_Theoritical_Interview_Questions.md

 > In the case of dynamic loading, the process of compilation and linking depends on the style that is provided with the concerned system.
 In order to provide dynamic loading of the configuration setup files and rebuilding the interpreter, the Python interpreter is used.

 ---

+## 27. What is the map() function used for in Python?

+> The map() function applies a given function to each item of an iterable.
+It then returns a list of the results.
+The value returned from the map() function can then be passed on to functions to the likes of the list() and set().
+>
+> Typically, the given function is the first argument and the iterable is available as the second argument to a map() function.
+Several tables are given if the function takes in more than one arguments.

+---